cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We take pride in serving the best coffee in town, alongside delicious pastries.
+We serve the best coffee in town, and our menu includes a variety of delicious options:

-## Features
-- Menu with a variety of coffees
-- Cozy atmosphere
-- Friendly baristas

 ## Menu
 - Espresso